-Pursuant to the Finnish Securities Markets Act, if anyone proposes to acquire a holding of a stock exchange which would be equal to at least one-twentieth of the share capital or voting rights of a stock exchange, the

-Finnish Financial Supervision Authority (Fi: Rahoitustarkastus), which we refer to as the FFSA, shall be notified of the acquisition well in advance, and certain information regarding the acquirer, its management and its key shareholders shall be provided to the FFSA.
-The FFSA tendered a letter of non-intervention on November 12, 2007 with respect to the indirect acquisition of the Helsinki Stock Exchange (Fi: Helsingin Pörssi Oy).
+Pursuant to the Finnish Securities Markets Act, if anyone proposes to acquire a holding of a stock exchange which would be equal to at least one-twentieth of the share capital or voting rights of a stock exchange, the Finnish Financial Supervision Authority (Fi: Rahoitustarkastus), which we refer to as the FFSA, shall be notified of the acquisition well in advance, and certain information regarding the acquirer, its management and its key shareholders shall be provided to the FFSA.
+Notification to the FFSA of the indirect acquisition of the Helsinki Stock Exchange (Fi: Helsingin Pörssi Oy) (now called the OMX Nordic Exchange Helsinki Ltd.) has been made by Borse Dubai.